MLB Showdown: Gameplay

 MLB Showdown simulates baseball through a card game, with heavy randomness.
 It involves a 20-sided die and cards made specifically for the game.
 These cards were available in booster packs, a staple of collectible card games, as well as starter packs and draft packs.
 There are two types of cards: player cards (current and former Major League players) and strategy cards (actions that can add to or subtract from dice rolls, change results, draw extra cards, etc.)

 The outcome of an at-bat largely depends on the player cards.
 The player whose pitcher is pitching that turn rolls a die to determine whether the batting player rolls on the pitcher's chart or the batter's chart.
 Each of the two charts has a list of possible results from the at-bat.

+Beginning in 2002, the formulas were revamped, especially for batter cards, which now allowed for more rolls on batters' charts, but less variation from chart to chart.
+On the fan blog The Greatest MLB Showdown Project, contributor David Bush argued that the extreme outlier performance of Barry Bonds beginning in the 2001 MLB season forced game designers to make the changes to the formula, as previous construction was unable to reasonably reflect Bonds' statistics.

 Organized play

 The organized play was set into three levels: local leagues, regionals, and the national championship.
 The MLB Showdown card game had four national champions: Scott Forster (2001), Gary Quinn (2002), Keith Pioro (2003), and Terry Dugan (2004).

 For the 2005 season, the national championship was set as a different format than previously because of changes in organized play.
 Eight players were regional champions only and won the grand prize of MLB season tickets to the team of his/her choice.
 However, Wizards of the Coast eventually approved a national championship in Houston, Texas.
 Prizes were reduced to merely autographed memorabilia sent in from Wizards of the Coast.
 Four players, Stephen Mendel, Ben Taylor, Jonathan Rose, and Daniel Rosen, split the tournament and were named national champions of the 2005 season.

 There was no formal organized after Showdown was discontinued by Wizards of the Coast in January 2006.